allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 Our tests confirmed ffjson is nearly 2 times faster and does less allocation than built in unmarshal.
 How was it possible to achieve this?

 Firstly to use full features of ffjson we need to generate unmarshaller for our struct.
 Generated code is in fact parser that scan bytes, and fill objects with data.
-If you take a look at [json grammar](http://www.json.org/) you will discover it’s really simple. ffjson take advantage of knowing exactly what struct looks like, and pares only fields specified in struct and fail fast whenever error occurs.
+If you take a look at [JSON grammar](http://www.json.org/) you will discover it’s really simple. ffjson take advantage of knowing exactly what struct looks like, and pares only fields specified in struct and fail fast whenever error occurs.
 Standard marshaler uses expensive reflection calls to obtain struct definition at runtime.
 Another optimisation is reduction of unnecessary error checks. `json.Unmarshal` will fail faster performing less allocs, but still it’s slower: